-naturalized annual herb of 10-30cm in height, originating in
+a naturalized annual herb of 10-30cm in height, originating in

 four ridges, with oval-shaped leaves, 1-2cm in length, 0.5-1.5cm in

-at the tips in five.
+in five blooms.
 Bloom time: March-May.